DeclarativeHub/ReactiveKit/README.md

 }
 ```

 Simple enough.
 It just executes the given closure when the `dispose()` method is called.
-How do we use such disposable?
+How do we use such a disposable?
 Well, we will need to improve our signal implementation.

 Who should create the disposable?
 Since the disposable represents a way to communicate the signal cancellation, it is obviously the one who created the signal that should also provide a disposable that can cancel the signal.
 To do that we will refactor the signal producer to return a disposable.
 Additionally, we will return that disposable from the `observe(with:)` method so that whoever will be observing the signal can cancel the observation.